-Therefore, in this work we assign pure scalar (over-constrained) or pure symbolic (underconstrained) values to the state bits depending on how those bits are used.
-If the verification algorithm returns false, then we abandon the change made to the circuit.
-Although we may lose some optimization opportunities because part of the state bits are under-constrained, this step is necessary to ensure the scalability of our verification method.
-If the verification algorithm returns true, then due to the over-constrained state bits, proof-by-induction should be used to generate additional rules for the constrained-random testbench to ensure the equivalency between ckt1 and ckt2 for all cycles, and the rules are derived as follows.
-Suppose that the initial state is called $state_i$ and the final state is called $state_f$.
-If $state_i \supseteq state_f$, then no further constraints are needed, and ckt1 and ckt2 will produce identical outputs for all the inputs that can be generated by the constrained-random testbench if the circuits are both initialized to $state_i$.
-On the other hand, if $state_i \subset state_f$, then additional constraints must be added to make sure $state_i$ is reached every n cycles.
-For example, if a pipelined processor is initialized to a state in which all general registers are symbols and all bypass control registers are 0.
-Further assume that algorithm verify successfully confirmed the equivalency between ckt_1 and ckt_2 for 100 cycles.
+constrained-random testbench to ensure the equivalency between ckt1 and ckt2 for all cycles, and the rules are derived as follows.
+Suppose that the initial state is called state_i and the final state is called state_f.
+If state_i \supseteq state_f, then no further constraints are needed, and ckt1 and ckt2 will produce identical outputs for all the inputs that can be generated by the constrained-random testbench if the circuits are both initialized to state_i.
+On the other hand, if state_i \subset state_f, then additional constraints must be added to make sure $state_i$ is reached every n cycles, for example, if a pipelined processor is initialized to a state in which all general registers are symbols and all bypass control registers are 0.
+Further assume that algorithm verify successfully confirmed the equivalency between ckt1 and ckt2 for 100 cycles.
 Then as long as the program running on the customized circuit makes all bypass control registers 0 every 100 cycle, both circuits will produce the same outputs.
 Note that if $state_i \cap state_f$ is empty, then proof by induction fails and the customized circuit is correct only within the simulated cycles.

-From the analysis above, it can be observed that symbolically simulating more cycles will provide more flexibility for circuit customization.
+From the preceding analysis, it can be observed that symbolically simulating more cycles will provide more flexibility for circuit customization.
 Typically, simulating cycles equal to twice the number of pipeline stages will yield good results because most inputs will be able to propagate through the pipeline.
 Note that if a wire remains 0 or 1 throughout symbolic simulation, then the wire can be replaced by the constant, and this can often initiate a chain of further optimizations.